 First, you must consider hot water tank capacity.
 Every home has a certain amount of water it will use in one hour.
 This is how hot water tanks are measured – by their one hour peak capacity.
 If you turn on every shower, hot water faucet and dishwasher in your home for an hour, how much hot water do you need?
 The realistic amount your home uses will help determine how big of a tank you’ll need.

 Tank hot water heaters, while more efficient than they once were, are still not the best options around.
 They use fuel to heat water continuously, whether you’re using it or not.
 So, even if you don’t use hot water all day, you’re paying money to heat it for no reason.
 You can take some steps to reduce the consumption, such as cutting the holding temperature to just 120°F instead of 140°F and cleaning your tank once every 6 months.
-Art Plumbing, AC & Electric can provide you with more tips for reducing energy costs related to water heating, as well as provide you with routine maintenance to keep your new water heater in great shape.
+Art Plumbing, Air Conditioning & Electric can provide you with more tips for reducing energy costs related to water heating, as well as provide you with routine maintenance to keep your new water heater in great shape.

 Tankless Water Heaters